birkin/async_logchecker_experimentation_project/README.md

 ### Next...

-- create a PathsSource object by loading the json into the PathsSource struct
+√ create a PathsSource object by loading the json into the PathsSource struct
+- for each directory, make a list of eligible log-files.
+    - time that procedurally
+    - time that asynchronously

 ---